robertostrabelli/labydo/readme.md

 ***Translated from Portuguese***

-Saved for posterity at https://archive.org/details/labydo on January 13, 2025.

 <img src="img/mockup.png" title="Mockup" alt="Mockup" data-align="center" width="320">

 **Labydo** is a dynamic and strategic board game for players who enjoy competition and tactical challenges.
 Perfect for fans of classic games like Ludo who want a more challenging experience and gameplay full of interaction and strategy.